-From the result of the interview, it can be concluded that the TPR method is interesting for students.
-Meanwhile, TPR is a method and strategy also very easy to use for teachers, and TPR also makes it easier for young learners to remember the vocabulary that is being taught, and in learning the children are more enthusiastic.
+From the result of the interview, it can revealed that the TPR method is interesting for students.
+Meanwhile, TPR as a method and strategy is also very easy to use for teachers.
+Thus, TPR makes young learners easier to remember the vocabulary that is being taught; and in learning the children are more enthusiastic.